emarc-m/work-manager-oom/README.md

 # WorkManager OOM

 This project demonstrates how the `GreedyScheduler.mConstrainedWorkSpecs` can grow unbounded, as well as `SerialExecutor.mTasks` due to worker constraints.
 In degenerate cases, this can cause OOM errors.
+Filed at https://issuetracker.google.com/issues/235259756

 ## Repro
 * Put your emulator/device into airplane mode